HarshCasper/sns-sqs-subscription-lambda-pulumi/README.md

-# Pulumi Sample to showcase SNS, SQS, and Lambda integration
+# LocalStack & Pulumi Sample to showcase SNS, SQS, and Lambda integration

-This example demonstrates the delivery from SNS to SQS queues through subscriptions, triggering Lambda functions via SQS event source mappings, and accessing LocalStack resources from within a Lambda function.
+This example demonstrates the delivery from SNS to SQS queues through subscriptions, triggering Lambda functions via SQS event source mappings, and accessing resources from within a Lambda function.
+The sample is deployed using **LocalStack** on your local machine and on a CI pipeline without accessing any real cloud resources.

 The basic pipeline is: